| Kenneth Smith was passionate about many things in life - his

 Kenneth was a water service man.
 His knowledge of the system is legendary.
 "You could

-ask him for the location of a water
+ask him for the location

 service by just giving an address," says Chuck Underwood, superintendent of Field